 3. Acrylic Top Coat

-The final coat is the acrylic top coat which is not only gives the desired color but is waterproof.
-Our color will be pale yellow – remember, yellow is my favorite color!
+The final coat is the acrylic top coat.
+It not only gives the desired color but is waterproof.
+Our color will be pale yellow - remember, yellow is my favorite color!

 With all the rain we are having, the yellow top coat is not yet done - check back for the finished look of the basement!
 But, if you are like me and are impatient, just wanting a sneak peek, be sure to check out the filter house or barn!